relaycorp/relaynet-internet-gateway-chart/example/README.md

       ```
    1. Update `values.yml`:
       - Add the username and password to the `mongo.uri`.
+      - Set `pohttpHost` to the domain to be used by PoHTTP.
+   1. Create a GCP Managed Certificate:
+      ```
+      terraform output gke_managed_certificate | kubectl apply -f -
+      ```
+   1. Update your DNS to make the domains in the certificate point to the GCP global IP associated with the managed certificate.
+Run the following to get the IP address:
+      ```
+      terraform output gcp_global_ip
+      ```
    1. Install the chart:
       ```
       helm install --values values.yml gw-test \